SuleimanFarah/sunpy/GSOC/GSoC-2016-Hieronymous.md

 * Global H-alpha Network, SOLIS VSM (1 week).

 ### 20th June - 27th June (1 week)
-Mid-term evaluation.
+Implement STEREO clients for SECCHI, euvi, cor2, hi_1 and hi_2 instruments.

 ```
 davidps: Are you not doing anything this week?

+Hieronymous: I thought mid-term review week was supposed to be empty, my mistake, I have shifted the timeline a bit now.
 ```

-### 27th June - 4th July (1 week)
+### 27th June - 18th July (3 weeks)
-Implement STEREO clients for SECCHI, euvi, cor2, hi_1 and hi_2 instruments.

-### 4th July - 18th July (2 weeks, 3 at max)
-Write a generic parser, to get text/tabular data for the following instruments AIA, HMI, EVE and SWPC.
+Write a generic parser, to get text/tabular data for SWPC and other sources.
 This parser would enable users to parse/mine the requisite data regarding Active Regions, electron flux etc in the form of some suitable data structure ,``astropy.ascii Table`` or a simple ``Python dict``.
 To be discussed and investigated over the course of the project.
 The more efficient one would be selected.
 Currently only one source has been decided - [Solar Region Summary](http://www.swpc.noaa.gov/products/solar-region-summary), more will be added in the future.

+Parsing data from various sources and creating a separate logic for each, presents a unique and interesting challenge.
+The undecided (ones to be added later on) sources
 ```
 davidps: AIA or HMI won't provide data in ascii format.
 You could just say other sources.